mutantstandard/orxporter/README.md

 # Contributors

+* @kiilas - Much of Orxporter to begin with, created the foundations of the program.
 * @AndrewMontagne - imagemagick support
 * @shello - caching, lots of fixes and stuff
+* @dzuk-mutant - documentation, cleanup, feature additions and changes

 [Old changelog from 0.1.0 to 0.2.0](docs/old_changelog.md)